Handel Messiah on Friday, December 5, 2025

 “It’s like having a private concert by some of the greatest opera stars around!”- Audience Member

-All events take place at Hitchcock Presbyterian Church, 6 Greenacres Avenue, Scarsdale, NY 10583
+All concerts take place at Hitchcock Presbyterian Church, 6 Greenacres Avenue in Scarsdale, unless otherwise noted.

 Please note that all performers are subject to change.